 # AUCinf 0.20 0.95 20 0.8347

-# Sample size based on Cmax.
+# Sample size driven by Cmax.

-Say, we dosed more subjects to adjust for the anticipated dropout-rate of 10%.
+Say, we dosed more subjects to adjust for an anticipated dropout-rate of 10%.
 Let’s assume that all of our assumptions were exactly realized for \(\small{C_\textrm{max}}\) and were slightly ‘better’ for the \(\small{AUC \textrm{s}}\).
 There were two dropouts.

 up2even <- function(n) {